ninanfm/websub/README.md

 # @ninanfm/websub

 `@ninanfm/websub` is an Node.js implementation of [WebSub](https://www.w3.org/TR/websub).
-This project is work in progress, We currently only implement [Subscriber](./src/subscriber).
+This project is working in progress, we currently only implement [Subscriber](./src/subscriber).

 ## How To Use

 ### Installation

-We only publish the package to GitHub registry, so you have to tell npm/yarn to install the package from GitHub.
+We only publish the package to the GitHub registry, you have to tell npm/yarn to install the package from GitHub.
 It's pretty simple, in the root folder of your project, add file `.npmrc` with the following content:

 ```
  @poying:registry=https://npm.pkg.github.com
 ```

-After that, you can install the package as noraml:
+After that, you can install the package as normal:

 ```bash
 $ npm i @ninanfm/websub